 The SIBO breath test can be completed any day of the week, but requires you to follow specific dietary guidelines for one day beforehand (2 days if you are constipated and do not have a daily bowel movement).
 After following the restricted diet, you must fast overnight for at least 12 hours before testing.
 The aim of the diet is to clear any residual fibre from your gut (hence white rice and no fruit, vegetables, nuts or seeds on the menu) and then when you drink the lactulose solution, which is an indigestible fibre, you gain an accurate picture of whether the fibre is fermented by bacteria in your small intestine.

 Do not complete the test if you have taken antibiotics or had a colonoscopy within the past 4 weeks, or taken antibiotics or antimicrobial supplements (such as those containing berberine or oregano) within the past 2 weeks.
-Continue with any prescription medication, but avoid taking probiotic supplements, any kind of digestive support products such as digestive enzymes, or any other supplements for at least 3 days before testing.
+Continue with any prescription medication, but avoid taking any kind of digestive support products such as digestive enzymes, or any other supplements for at least 3 days before testing.
 Probiotics should ideally be avoided for at least 1 week, althought the lab only specify one day.

 The test takes 3 hours, so set aside a quiet morning to complete it.
 Brush your teeth as soon as you wake and do not eat or drink anything other than water for the duration of the test.
 Leave one hour after waking and brushing your teeth before starting the test.
 Prepare the lactulose drink by mixing the entire bottle of lactulose with 300ml water, but DO NOT DRINK IT YET.

 Prepare the sticky labels by completing your name, the date, the sample number and ticking SIBO.
 All you need to add, as you proceed through the test, is the time that each sample is collected, before attaching a sticker to each completed glass tube.